Allaman/knowledge.rootknecht.net/pages/01.home/devops/item.md

 ### What is Infrastructure as Code
 !!!
-Management of the life cycle of all infrastructure components in their entirety by utilization of methods and best practices from the area of software engineering.
+Automated management of the life cycle of all infrastructure components in their entirety by utilization of methods and best practices from the area of software engineering.

 [^1]: Better known examples for SaaS solutions are for example Gmail or Office365